Unboxed-Software/solana-course/content/token22-on-chain.md

 pub pool_authority: UncheckedAccount<'info>,
 ```

 Now we have the `token_vault` which is where the tokens will be held while they are staked.
 This account MUST be verified since this is where the tokens are transferred to.
 Here, we verify the given account is the expected PDA derived from the `token_mint`, `pool_authority`, and `VAULT_SEED` seeds.
 We also verify the token account belongs to the given `token_program`.
-We use `InterfaceAccount` and `token_interface::TokenAccount` here again to support either `spl-token` or `Token Extension Program` accounts.
+We use `InterfaceAccount` and `token_interface::TokenAccount` here again to support either `spl-token` or `Token Extensions Program` accounts.

 ```rust
 // pool token account for Token Mint